derekTurner/Chuck-21/code06/aboutFiles06.md

 The aim now is to provide a standard interface to allow the html sliders to control the sound parameters.
 As a first example the ADSR parameters will be controlled by the sliders.
 This will need routing of the control signal flowing in from the individual sliders to the appropriate sound parameter.
 The values sent by  the sliders are set to range from 0 - 127.
 These values will need to be mapped onto a range of parameter values which will be useful for audio.
 For instance an attack time of 127 would be way too large and 0 would produce clicks, so 0 - 127 needs to be mapped to a range typicaly 0.01 - 1.
 The exact choice of mapping is up to the programmer.

-# keyorganMap.ck Sound.ck OscMonitor.ck SoundSinEnvParam.ck
+# keyorganMapSpork.ck Sound.ck OscMonitor.ck SoundSinEnvParam.ck

-KeyorganMap.ck is triggering notes in response to the alphanumeric keyboard.
+KeyorganMapSpork.ck is triggering notes in response to the alphanumeric keyboard.
 The oscMonitor.ck is monitoring the osc messages coming in and mapping these to parameter setting functions in Sound.ck.
 The object is to confine the code which needs to be edited to the Sound.ck file, the other files provide library functions which do not need to be altered.

 Run bridge.exe (or equivalent) and sliderTemplate.html then open all these files in a single command "chuck Sound.ck OscMonitor.ck keyorganMapSpork.ck"